The College of St. Scholastica

 Minor: 22 credits, including an independent study project

 The visual image is ubiquitous in American culture.
 One cannot venture far without seeing photographs used in news, entertainment, advertising, sports and other industries.
 Photography also has played a key role in shaping our collective memory of watershed events.
 Graduates with a minor in photography can choose to operate their own studios or use their skills in the advertising, public relations or journalism fields.

-Color photographic aesthetics and theory are studied; these principles are then applied to the practice and technique of landscape photography.
+Studies color photographic aesthetics and theory; these principles are then applied to the practice and technique of landscape photography.
 Digital SLR cameras are required and are provided by the school.

 Explores late 19th and early 20th century printing techniques as alternatives to modern photo methods.
 Students use the sun as a light source to print cyanotypes (blue prints), van dyke (brown prints) and gum bichromate images.
 Modern techniques such as infrared photography are also included.